 "The book is done in such a clever way that you really don't realize at first just how much you learn about family trees and DNA."

-We are thrilled to offer you Andrew's most adventurous and ambitious creative project in his 25-year career.
-Treasures in My Chest is a full-length music album and companion book drawn from his experiences researching his family history over the last six years.
-The books arrived on St. Patrick's Day.
-The 15-song, 50-minute album download is available now through the music player link below.
+The most adventurous and ambitious creative project of Andrew's 25-year career is a full-length music album and companion book drawn from his experiences researching his family history over the last seven years.
+The 15-song, 50-minute album download is available now through the Bandcamp player below.
 The download includes the 10-page lyrics and liner notes (letter size in readable font!).

-You can simply download the album for $10, or get the download AND the book directly from the artist:
+Download the album for $6, or get the album AND the book directly from the artist:

-- $20 for the paperback and album download, plus $7 U.S. shipping
+- $18 for the paperback and album download (including U.S. shipping)

 If you prefer the old fashioned send-a-check method, you can do so payable to Andrew McKnight, PO Box 81, Lincoln VA 20160.

 Sadly, we can only ship within the U.S. (one book to the UK cost $25 to ship!).

 The powerful tools of modern genealogy led him to some extraordinary discoveries about music in his heritage; how his great-grandfather's American descendants had endured difficult childhoods and pursued music in many forms, largely unaware of each other.
 And as he explored the connections and stories in each of his parents heritage, he encountered fascinating discoveries about fortunes lost on the Titanic, ancestors falling on the battlefields of the Civil War, and impoverished immigrants braving weeks on the stormy Atlantic in the hope of a new life and a better start.
 Along the way he has been constantly attended by the spirit of his grandmother Madeleine Warner McKnight, who imbued him with a fascination of history as a child and was the keeper of many of the family's letters and photos.